lornebb/LABB_MS2/README.md

 Styling was done with CSS and Bootstrap.

+##### Images

+This is not an image heavy web site.
+The majority of the site is text and icon only.

         * Images
         * Backgrounds
+GIT COMMIT BIUSH!!!
 ## Features

 In this section, you should go over the different parts of your project, and describe each in a sentence or so.